 Stabilizing Families in Need

 Many families are struggling to recover from crisis situations.
 Whether it be a financial crisis after the loss of a job, an eviction, or domestic violence, these families need help to avoid homelessness, heal from trauma, and to find stability.

 A New Leaf’s Siemer Family Stability Program provides support to families on the brink of homelessness, or those who are currently experiencing homelessness, helping parents to restore stability and ensure the safety of their children.
 Case management and direct financial assistance are provided to families with the goal of achieving stability.

 Breaking the Cycle of Homelessness

-The Seimer Family Stability Program predominantly serves at risk low-to-moderate income households and families with minors.
-The primary objective of the Seimer Family Stability Program is to ensure that parents are able to provide a stable home so that children maintain attendance in school and succeed academically.
+The Siemer Family Stability Program predominantly serves at risk low-to-moderate income households and families with minors.
+The primary objective of the Siemer Family Stability Program is to ensure that parents are able to provide a stable home so that children maintain attendance in school and succeed academically.
 Neighborhoods and schools with high student mobility rates are the main focus of the program.